Unraveling the mystery and dangers of fog and mist, especially in the frozen form

 And it’s not just traffic accidents.

-“Nearly 85 percent of the cases we see each year involve personal injury in which a plaintiff slipped and fell on ice or snow,” wrote Alicia Wasula, certified consulting meteorologist and president of STM Weather, a forensics weather consulting firm in Albany, N.Y., in an email.
+“Nearly 85 percent of the cases we see each year involve personal injury in which a plaintiff slipped and fell on ice or snow,” Alicia Wasula, certified consulting meteorologist and president of STM Weather, a forensics weather consulting firm in Albany, N.Y., wrote in an email.
 “Many of these slip and fall incidents occurred during ‘nuisance’ type weather situations, rather than big ‘blockbuster’ storms.
 In these cases, a light glaze of ice was sufficient to result in a slippery surface, particularly on untreated areas.

 “In these situations, knowledge of how to obtain National Weather Service watches, warnings and statements and how to use the information therein to prepare ahead of time (such as by pretreating sidewalks with salt) can prevent the hazardous situation from forming, and ultimately prevent injuries and litigation that often follows.”

-From individual slip-and-falls to major highway accidents, how we react to the dangerous impacts of freezing fog and the like have seen only small improvements over the years.
-That they remain such consequential, too-often unrecognized risks tells us that we in the meteorological community must continue to strive to give more timely warnings that are effectively messaged; otherwise, poor public response to these hidden hazards will continue.
+From individual slip-and-falls to major highway accidents, the ways we react to the dangerous impacts of freezing fog and the like have seen only small improvements over the years.
+That these weather phenomena remain such a consequential, too-often unrecognized risk tells us that we in the meteorological community must continue to strive to give more timely warnings that are effectively messaged; otherwise, poor public response to these hidden hazards will continue.

 So, the next time you encounter misty landscapes, whether in the movies or in your travels, take a second to appreciate the deceptive power behind the scene.
 Mother Nature finds ways to foil our perceptions when least expected.